openai/swarm/README.md

 # Overview

-Swarm focuses on making assistant **coordination** and **execution** lightweight, highly controllable, and easily testable.
+Swarm focuses on making agent **coordination** and **execution** lightweight, highly controllable, and easily testable.

-It accomplishes this through two primitive abstractions: `Assistant`s and **handoffs**.
-An `Assistant` encompasses `instructions` and `tools`, and can at any point choose to hand off a conversation to another `Assistant`.
+It accomplishes this through two primitive abstractions: `Agent`s and **handoffs**.
+An `Agent` encompasses `instructions` and `tools`, and can at any point choose to hand off a conversation to another `Agent`.

-These primitives are powerful enough to express rich dynamics between tools and networks of assistants, allowing you to build scalable, real-world solutions while avoiding a steep learning curve.
+These primitives are powerful enough to express rich dynamics between tools and networks of agents, allowing you to build scalable, real-world solutions while avoiding a steep learning curve.

 > [!NOTE]
-> Swarm Assistants are not related to Assistants in the Assistants API.
+> Swarm Agents are not related to Agents in the Agents API.
 They are named similarly for convenience, but are otherwise completely unrelated.
 Swarm is entirely powered by the Chat Completions API and is hence stateless between calls.

 ## Why Swarm

 Swarm is lightweight, scalable, and highly customizable by design.
 It is best suited for situations dealing with a large number of independent capabilities and instructions that are difficult to encode into a single prompt.

-The Assistants API is a great option for developers looking for fully-hosted threads and built in memory management and retrieval.
+The Agents API is a great option for developers looking for fully-hosted threads and built in memory management and retrieval.
 However, Swarm is optimal for developers who want full transparency and fine-grained control over context, steps, and tool calls.
 Swarm runs (almost) entirely on the client and, much like the Chat Completions API, does not store state between calls.

 # Examples

 Check out `/examples` for inspiration!
 Learn more about each one in its README.

 - [`basic`](examples/basic): Simple examples of fundamentals like setup, function calling, handoffs, and context variables
-- [`triage_assistant`](examples/triage_assistant): Simple example of setting up a basic triage step to hand off to the right assistant
+- [`triage_agent`](examples/triage_agent): Simple example of setting up a basic triage step to hand off to the right agent
-- [`weather_assistant`](examples/weather_assistant): Simple example of function calling
+- [`weather_agent`](examples/weather_agent): Simple example of function calling
-- [`airline`](examples/airline): A multi-assistant setup for handling different customer service requests in an airline context.
+- [`airline`](examples/airline): A multi-agent setup for handling different customer service requests in an airline context.
-- [`support_bot`](examples/support_bot): A customer service bot which includes a user interface assistant and a help center assistant with several tools
+- [`support_bot`](examples/support_bot): A customer service bot which includes a user interface agent and a help center agent with several tools
-- [`personal_shopper`](examples/personal_shopper): A personal shopping assistant that can help with making sales and refunding orders
+- [`personal_shopper`](examples/personal_shopper): A personal shopping agent that can help with making sales and refunding orders

 # Documentation